DEPhantom/TTSWING/README.md

 Che-Yu Chou, Zheng-Hao Chen, Yung-Hoh Sheu, Hung-Hsuan Chen, Min-Te Sun, Sheng K. Wu

 The repository contains the TTSWING dataset, a novel dataset for table tennis swing analysis.
-It also includes the code for the experiments on the dataset.
+It also includes the code for the pilot studies to demonstrate the value of our dataset.
+In particular, we predict user personal information, such as gender, age, racket-holding hand, and years of experience playing table tennis, based on the features derived from the waveforms.

 ## Dataset
 The dataset comprises comprehensive swing information obtained through 9-axis sensors integrated into custom-made racket grips, accompanied by anonymized demographic data of the players.
 The dataset contains 90,000+ collected stroke data from 93 Taiwanese players in Group A (the elite group).
 The participants included 53 males and 40 females; their ages ranged between 13 and 28 years old; their years of experience ranged between 1 to 19 years.
 They were asked to perform at least one of three different swing modes: swinging in the air, full power stroke, and stable hitting, denoted as mode 0 to mode 2, respectively.
 The participants swing the racket 50 times continuously in each mode to generate a complete waveform set, which is further transformed into tabular data.
 You can download the dataset [here](https://github.com/DEPhantom/TTSWING/blob/main/dataset/TTSWING.csv)